ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

-# How to build Gtk4-Tutorial
+# How to Build the Gtk4 Tutorial

-## Quick start guide
+## Quick Start Guide

-1. You need linux operationg system, ruby, rake, pandoc and latex system.
+1. You will need a Linux operating system, Ruby, Rake, Pandoc, and a LaTeX system.
-2. download this repository and uncompress the file.
+2. Download this repository and extract its contents.
-3. change your current directory to the top directory of the source files.
+3. Change your current directory to the root directory of the source files.
-4. type `rake html` to create html files.
-The files are created under the `docs` directory.
+4. Run `rake html` to create HTML files.
+These files will be generated in the `docs` directory.
-5. type `rake pdf` to create pdf a file.
-The file is created under the `latex` directory.
+5. Run `rake pdf` to create a PDF file.
+The file is generated in the `latex` directory.

 ## Prerequisites

-- Linux operationg system.
+- Linux operating system:
-The programs in this repository has been tested on Ubuntu 21.04.
+The programs in this repository have been tested on Ubuntu 21.04.
-- Download the files in the repository.
+- Files in this repository:
-There are two ways to download.
+There are two ways to obtain the files:
-  1. Use git.
+  1. Using Git:
-Type `git clone https://github.com/ToshioCP/Gtk4-tutorial.git` on the command-line.
+Run `git clone https://github.com/ToshioCP/Gtk4-tutorial.git` in your terminal.
-  2. Download a zip file.
+  2. Download Zip:
-Click on the `Code` button (green button) on the top page of the repository.
+Click the green `Code` button on the repository's main page and select "Download ZIP".
-Then, click "Download ZIP".
-- Ruby and rake.
+- Ruby and Rake.
-- Pandoc.
-It is used to convert markdown to html and/or latex.
+- Pandoc: Used to convert Markdown to HTML and/or LaTeX.
-- Latex system.
-Texlive2020 or later version is recommended.
+- Latex system: Tex Live 2020 or later is recommended for generating the PDF file.

-It is used to generate the pdf file.
+## Markdown Variants and .src.md Files

-## GitHub Flavored Markdown
+### GitHub Flavored Markdown (GFM)

-When you see [gtk4_tutorial GitHub repository](https://github.com/ToshioCP/Gtk4-tutorial), you'll find the contents of the `Readme.md` file.
+When you visit the [Gtk4_tutorial GitHub repository](https://github.com/ToshioCP/Gtk4-tutorial), the `README.md` file is displayed on the main page.
-This file is written in markdown language.
+This file is written in Markdown, which typically uses the .md extension.
-Markdown files have `.md` suffix.

-There are several kinds of markdown language.
+There are several dialects of Markdown.
-`Readme.md` uses 'GitHub Flavored Markdown', which is often shortened as GFM.
+The `README.md` file uses "GitHub Flavored Markdown" or simply, GFM.
-Markdown files in the `gfm` directory are written in GFM.
+The files in the `gfm` directory are also written in GFM.
-If you are not familiar with it, refer to the page [GitHub Flavor Markdown spec](https://github.github.com/gfm/).
+For more details, please refer to the [GitHub Flavor Markdown spec](https://github.github.com/gfm/).

-## Pandoc's markdown
+### Pandoc's Markdown

-This tutorial also uses another markdown -- 'pandoc's markdown'.
+This tutorial also utilizes another dialect known as "Pandoc's Markdown."
-Pandoc is a converter between markdown, html, latex, word docx and so on.
+Pandoc is a powerful tool for converting between formats such as Markdown, HTML, LaTeX, and Word (.docx).
-This type of markdown is used to convert markdown to html and/or latex.

-## .Src.md file

-.Src.md file has ".src.md" suffix.
+In this project, this specific dialect is used when converting the source files into HTML or LaTeX.

+## The .src.md File and @@@ Commands

+### The .src.md File

+Source files in this project use the .src.md extension.
-The syntax of .src.md file is similar to markdown but it has a special command which isn't included in markdown syntax.
+The syntax of a .src.md file is similar to standard Markdown, but it includes a special custom command: the @@@ command.
-It is @@@ command.
-The command starts with a line begins with "@@@" and ends with a line "@@@".
+Each command block starts with a line beginning with @@@, followed by a command name and ends with a line containing only `@@@`.

 For example,

     @@@include
     tfeapplication.c
     @@@

+The first line is called a directive, which consists of "@@@" and "include" (the command name).

-There are four types of @@@ command.
+There are four types of @@@ commands, as described below.

 ### @@@include

-This type of @@@ command starts with a line "@@@include".
+This command starts with the directive `@@@include`.

     @@@include
     tfeapplication.c
     @@@

-This command replaces itself with the texts read from the C source files surrounded by `@@@include` and `@@@`.
+It is replaced by the content of the source file specified between the `@@@include` and `@@@` markers.
+The example above includes a C source file `tfeapplication.c`.

-If a function list follows the filename, only the functions are read.
+If specific function names follow the filename, only those functions will be extracted.

     @@@include
     tfeapplication.c main startup
     @@@

-The command above is replaced by the contents of `main` and `startup` functions in the file `tfeapplication.c`.
+The above command would be replaced specifically by the `main` and `startup` functions found in `tfeapplication.c`.

-Other language's source files are also possible.
+You can also include source files from other languages.
-The following example shows that the ruby file 'lib_src2md.rb' is inserted by the command.
+The following example shows that the ruby file `lib_src2md.rb` is inserted by the command.

     @@@include
     lib_src2md.rb
     @@@

-You can't specify functions or methods unless the file is C source.
+Note that function-specific extraction is only supported for C source files.

-The inserted text is converted to fence code block.
+The inserted text is automatically converted into a fenced code block.
-Fence code block begins with `~~~` and ends with `~~~`.
-The contents are displayed verbatim.
+Fenced code blocks start and end with `~~~`, and the contents are displayed verbatim.
-`~~~` is look like a fence so the block is called "fence code block".
+Three consecutive tildes are called a "code fence" because they look like a fence.

-If the target markdown is GFM, then an info string can follow the beginning fence.
+When the target format is GFM, an "info string" (language identifier) is added after the opening fence.
 The following example shows that the @@@ command includes a C source file `sample.c`.

     $ cat src/sample.c